s3602710/GEOM2159-Geospatial-Programming/README.md

 # GEOM2159-Geospatial-Programming
-Major Project for Geospatial Programming 2019./n
-To run this code the following files are needed:
+Major Project for Geospatial Programming 2019.
+To run this code the following files are needed:/n/ Tree_Points.shp, AOI.shp
-Tree_Points.shp
-AOI.shp